f5businessdevelopment/bdOtelLab/docs/ex1.md

 ### Review sample application instrumentation

 For a system to be observable, it must be instrumented.
 The code needs to emit traces, metrics, and/or logs.
-To accomplish this, the [Open Telemetry](https://opentelemetry.io/) project includes SDKs for a majority of modern programming languages.
-For this exercise, a sample application, (***labapp.py***) has been instrumented, using the Open Telemetry Python SDK, to send trace data to a locally running [Jaeger](https://www.jaegertracing.io/) instance.
+To accomplish this, the [OpenTelemetry](https://opentelemetry.io/) project includes SDKs for a majority of modern programming languages.
+For this exercise, a sample application, (***labapp.py***) has been instrumented, using the OpenTelemetry Python SDK, to send trace data to a locally running [Jaeger](https://www.jaegertracing.io/) instance.

 #### Traces and Spans
 A trace is a collection of operations that represents a unique transaction handled by an application and its services.
 A span represents a single operation within a trace.